 Apartments & Houses for sale in Washington DC

-Housing represents the largest share of the price of living in Washington, D.C.
-The cost of houses for sale in this city is 137% higher than the US average.
-If you plan to live in the area, you should be prepared for this significant D.C. living expense.
+Housing accounts for the largest share of the cost of living in Washington, D.C.
+The cost of houses for sale in this city is 56% above the US median.
+If you plan to live in the city, you should be prepared for this significant D.C. living expense.

 Average rent in Washington DC